The formation of a nuclear-spin dark state in silicon

 We first demonstrate that DNP occurs in our device.
 In double quantum dots, DNP can be achieved by bringing $S$ and $\tm$ into resonance~\cite{Petta2008,Foletti2009}.
 A transition from $S$ to $\tm$ decreases the $z$-axis angular momentum of the electron spins by $\hbar$.
 In the absence of effects like spin-orbit coupling, angular momentum in the electron-nuclear system is conserved, and the $z$-axis angular momentum of the nuclear-spin system changes by $\hbar$.

 Figure~\ref{fig:setup}(c) shows the results of an experiment with the external magnetic field $B^z=1$~mT.
 We repeatedly initialize the electrons as a singlet and then pulse $\epsilon$ to different values near $\est$ for a fixed time of $4~\mu$s before the measurement.
 In the left panel, the thin line indicates the points at which the $\stm$ transition occurs \cite{Cai2023}.
 We observe that $\est$ increases over time, corresponding to a reduction in $B^z_{tot}$.
+We have verified that this shift in $\est$ does not result from drifts in our superconducting magnet.
 This change in the total field is a hallmark of DNP in double quantum dots and has been observed previously in GaAs double quantum dots~\cite{Petta2008,Foletti2009}.
-As described in the Supplemental Material, we also observe that the longitudinal magnetic Zeeman gradient $\Delta E_Z$ changes during a DNP process, consistent with results from GaAs devices.
+As described in Methods, we also observe that the longitudinal magnetic Zeeman gradient $\Delta E_Z$ changes during a DNP process, consistent with results from GaAs devices.
 We do not observe significant DNP effects at larger magnetic fields.
 This likely occurs because spin-orbit effects~\cite{Nichol2015,Cai2023}, which can quench DNP, become significant at higher fields.